 A 1890 Treasury note of the first type Fr.379a is estimated $ 1.25 million, for sale by Heritage in Schaumburg (Chicago) IL on April 26.
 It is graded PCGS Apparent Extremely Fine 45, 'apparent' meaning that a rework invisible to the naked eye has been made.
 It is one of only two in private hands from five remaining units.
 Here is the link to the catalog.

 In December 2006, Heritage operated a private sale of a note from the second 1890 variant Fr.379b for $ 2.255 M. Graded VF 35, it is the only one in private hands from two known units.

-In 1891, the variant Fr.379c includes some small changes to combat counterfeiting.
+In 1891, the variant Fr.379c removes the watermelon figures.
 In the same next sale on April 26, one of them is estimated $ 2M.
 This is the only privately owned from two known units.
 It is graded PCGS Extremely Fine 45, with a very slight evidence of circulation.
 Here is the link to the catalog.

 Additional Information: In June 2006, the Fr.379c discussed above, for sale on April 26, was sold for $ 2.1 million in a private transaction operated by Heritage.

 1890 FR.379a : $ 1.53M